Types of Invoice Discounting

 It is common with ID for the discounter not to keep a sales ledger, but rather to adjust control balances for the total value of debts.
 This is called "bulk" processing.
 This sometimes requires that the client reconciles their sales ledger to the discounter's control balances, on a regular basis (often monthly), called the "reconciliation".
 The alternative is to operate what is called a "shadow ledger" where individual items are processed to a duplicate of the client's sales ledger.

 The process of uploading the ledger can be set to happen automatically, minimising your workload, or it can be triggered manually.
 The discounter then makes prepayments based on the figures that they draw from your accounting software (they are likely to use sophisticated analysis software to analyse your sales ledger).
 In some cases this software also undertakes the monthly reconciliation for you, removing the need to undertake a monthly reconciliation manually.
-This can save a lot of your time.
+This can save a lot of time.
 In such cases, the software takes a feed from the bank account of the items received and looks to pair them up with the items on the sales ledger.
 This may happen item to item, or in some cases, it is just a total balance of movements that is checked, often within an allowed level of tolerance.

 How To Tell If Someone Is Using Confidential Invoice Discounting